HR and its Role in Employee Engagement

 Why is employee engagement important?

-With Brexit looming, employee engagement is essential now more than ever before.
-As we are entering into the unknown, firms have to create action plans that are changeable and flexible.
-No one knows yet what a post-Brexit world will look like, but we are confident that increased employee engagement could help to balance uncertainty and insecurity that Brexit entails.
+Managing employees during times of change is difficult.
+The UK is experiencing one of its biggest political and socio-economic upheavals with the country’s departure from the EU.
+As we are enter into the unknown, firms have to create action plans that are flexible.
+No one knows yet what a post-Brexit world will look like, but we are confident that increased employee engagement could help to balance the uncertainty and insecurity that Brexit entails.

 How to improve employee engagement?